 - Measurement of the coefficients of friction in only one way of stage travel.
 The contact probe is lifted automatically after one stroke to avoid contact with the sample when the stage returns.

-Seven measuring routines
+Seven measurement routines

 - Standard repetition